 Selection Criteria and Procedure

 The recipients must be full time students in a M.Sc. or Ph.D. program in the Department of Chemistry at Memorial.
 They must be in good academic standing at the time of the award.
 Students who were absent or late from a TA session without permission are not eligible.
 Students are only eligible to receive the award once.
-If no applications are deemed to reach a standard of excellence in a given term, no award will made.
+If no applications are deemed to reach a standard of excellence in a given term, no award will be made.

 The Deputy Head of Graduate Studies will solicit nominations in November and March for the Fall and Winter awards, respectively.
 Nominations must be received by the last day of classes.
 An electronic submission form will be circulated.
-Nominations may be submitted by students, teaching staff members, or academic staff members; nominations signed by members of all three constituencies will be looked upon favourably.
-The nomination form should include specific examples of exceptional performance of their duties and may include examples of teaching in both undergraduate and research labs.
+Nominations may be submitted by students, teaching staff members, or academic staff members; students receiving nominations from more than one of these groups will be given extra consideration.
+The nomination should include specific examples of exceptional performance of their duties.